jacebenson/jace.pro/content/post/2019-09-06-mvrs-dependent-variables/index.md

 The question has some caveats;

 1. If the Variables are all in the same row, that's possible.
-1. If the Varialbes are not all in the MVRS, it's possible but you need to add stuff to the MVRS.
+1. If the Variables are not all in the MVRS, it's possible but you need to add stuff to the MVRS.

 Let's go over each of those.

 So I'm going to deal with the 2nd one first.
-It's a design choice that you cannot make the mvrs variables dependent on variables outside of the row.
+It's a design choice that you cannot make the MRVS variables dependent on variables outside of the row.
 The way around this is to add the variable to the MVRS and use that copy instead of the non-MVRS.
 I don't see another way around this.

 Now that is dealt with the only time this comes up is if you seem to want to use a Lookup Select variable that re-evaluates based on other variables.
 I've [written about this in the past here](https://blog.jace.pro/post/2017-10-28-lookup-select-attributes/).
 If you're not familiar with it might be worth reading that.